keen/keen-tracking.js/README.md

 **Important:** This project is not yet released.
 We're building this in public, in open collaboration with our customers and community members!

 Why are we splitting this functionality out of [keen-js](https://github.com/keen/keen-js)?
 Tracking and Analysis+Dataviz are two distinct workflows and it rarely makes sense for these tools to be duct-taped together.
-Monolithic codebases bring more heartache than nirvana.
+Monolithic codebases bring more heartache than nirvana. **Upgrading from keen-js?** [Read this](#upgrading-from-keen-js).

 This [example setup](#example-setup) demonstrates how to put this library to work.